How San Francisco broke America’s heart

 [San Francisco, rich and poor, turns to simple street solutions that underscore the city’s complexities.]

 The small downtown’s streets are choked with Google and Apple employee buses, and 45,000 daily Uber and Lyft drivers, some commuting from hours away and unfamiliar with the city.
-By comparison, there are 25,00o ride-sharing drivers in Philadelphia, a much larger and more populous city.
+By comparison, there are 25,000 ride-sharing drivers in Philadelphia, a much larger and more populous city.

 There’s an ongoing battle between the NIMBYs and YIMBYs over development in one of the nation’s densest cities.
 Tech companies here are the beneficiaries of gilded carrots, tax breaks.
 Longtime residents worry that tech workers are drawn here for the jobs, not the city, and may never become stakeholders in San Francisco’s future.

-Note: (Correction: This story originally attributed Julie Levak-Madding’s quote in the last paragraph to Beth Ross.)